dfdwebsites/React-Eshop/README.md

     React-router-dom for changing pages inside the app using params to get the page we are on change anchor tags with Link (to) to stop refreshing when change pages

+### 4. setting the server with express

+    installing express to create the server
+    install nodemon for dev with  npm i nodemon --save-dev change the start method in the package.json to start the server with nodemon with adding "start": "nodemon server.js" in script putting the data in the backend folder so we fetch the data from server instead of hardcodding it